top of page

 How do I arrange tutoring?

-If you would like to arrange tutoring for your learner, please use the form below in the first instance and Lucy will call you back to discuss your needs and to arrange session times.
+If you would like to arrange tutoring for your learner for next year, please use the form below in the first instance and Lucy will email you back to arrange a phone conversation to organise session times.

 What is a "Structured Literacy Approach"?

 This approach means learning to read is viable for all learners regardless of whether they are strong readers, poor readers or have a disability, like dyslexia.
-I've had the privilege of watching children take control of their learning via this approach and have experienced the joy of being able to read for the first time.
+We've had the privilege of watching children take control of their learning via this approach and have witnessed the joy of being able to read for the first time.
 Priceless.

 The resources